OpenSwitchNOS/openswitch-ops-docs/developer/getting-started.md

 After your build completes you will have an ONIE file that can be uploaded to the switch.
 The file can be found in the images folder and is typically called ```onie-installer-x86_64-as5712_54x```.
 For an as5712 platform, follow the instructions below.

-1. Copy the ONIE file to a NFS shared directory.
+1. Copy the ONIE file to a FTP shared directory.
-2. Reboot the switch by typing ```reboot```.
+2. Reboot the switch.
 3. When switch boots it will bring up a GNU GRUB selection screen.
-Using your arrow keys move down to **ONIE** then select **ONIE : Rescue**.
+Using your arrow keys move down to **ONIE** then select **ONIE : Install OS**.
-4. Type the following command:
+4. Type the following commands:
 ```
-onie-nos-install tftp://<tftp-server>/<onie-file>
+tftp -g -r <onie-file> -l <onie-file> <ftp-server>
+chmod +x <onie-file>
+./<onie-file>
+reboot
 ```
 5. The switch will automatically reboot when done.